hydranoid620/CIS3210/README.txt

 		    - Click the blue download button to the right of the mod you want to download
 		    - Mods that are not available for download have their download button disabled

+    - View the details for a mod
+        - Click the info dot button to the right of a download button on a mod
+        - View more information on a mod under the mod table

 To run the program:
     - Extract the submitted .tar file to a folder
     - In that folder, run `flask run --host=0.0.0.0 --port=17025`